JerryBeGood/Press-Review-AI/.ai/prd.md

 - ID: PRSR-016
 - Title: Reading press releases
-- Description: As a user, after selecting a press release from the archive, I want to see its full content, including a general summary.
+- Description: As a logged-in user, after selecting a press release from the archive, I want to see its full content, including a general summary.
 - Acceptance criteria:
   - The content is legible and well formatted.
   - Each segment contains a title, summary, and clickable link to the original article.